Hopi

 From various quarters, the Hopi have brought with them in their migration from other regions or have borrowed from other pueblo a mass of religious practices, and the result is a complex presenting many anomalies and obscurities.
 They recognize a very large number of deities, and of none can it be said that he is supreme.
 The explanation may be that that each was the principal deity of some one group that entered into the making of the present Hopi people.
 Numerous ceremonies are performed at proscribed times, which are determined by the position of the rising sun with reference to certain landmarks or by the moon.

-Native Americans followed the movements of the celetsial markers - much as we do today.
+Native Americans followed the movements of the celestial markers - much as we do today.
 They called it Star Knowledge.
 Beyond the land where they lived, was the sky, and that beyond were dimensional portals or sky holes.
 Beyond that was an area that they called the Ocean of Pitch, were the beauty of the night sky and the galaxies spun out towards them.
 Beyond that were the boundaries of the universe.
-And that set along the rim at the boundaries of the universe were 4 different exterrestrial groups.
+And that set along the rim at the boundaries of the universe were 4 different extraterrestrial groups.

-The Hopis called the Pleiadians the Chuhukon, meaning those who cling together.
+The Hopi called the Pleiadians the Chuhukon, meaning those who cling together.
 They considered themselves direct descendents of the Pleiadians.
 The Navajos named the Pleiades the Sparkling Suns or the Delyahey, the home of the Black God.
 The Iroquois pray to them for happiness.
 The Cree came to have come to earth from the stars in spirit form first and then became flesh and blood.

 Each year a medicine man performs the green corn dance where he takes 7 ears of corn from 7 fields of the 7 clans to insure a healthy harvest.
 Early Dakota stories speak of the Tiyami home of the ancestors as being the Pleiades.
 Astronomy tells us that the Pleiades rise with the sun in May and that when you die your spirit returns south to the seven sisters.